SchusterLab/instruments/README.md

 1. Always write tests for your code.
 2. Write up the README nicely, so that the first-year in your lab knows how to use this.

+### How to Run Test?

+to run test, just use the PyCharm integration and run the test file in each folder.

 Many thanks to you future contributors in advance!

 Ge Yang